vermin/WAZN.Explorer/README.md

 ### Open and Transparent

-All of our work happens directly on [GitHub](https://github.com/MyCryptoHQ/MoneroVision).
+All of our work happens directly on [GitHub](https://github.com/Project-WAZN/WAZN.Explorer) and/or on [GitHub](https://github.com/MyCryptoHQ/MoneroVision).
 All pull requests by core team members and external contributors go through the same review process.

 ### Branch Organization

-Pull requests should be made against the [master branch](https://github.com/MyCryptoHQ/MoneroVision/tree/master).
+Pull requests should be made against the [master branch](https://github.com/Project-WAZN/WAZN.Explorer/tree/master).

 ### Build and Run